flutter/website/src/docs/cookbook/forms/text-field-changes.md

 ---

 In some cases, it's useful to run a callback function every time the text in a text field changes.
-For example, you might want to build a search screen with autocomplete functionality, and you want to update the results as the user types.
+For example, you might want to build a search screen with autocomplete functionality where you want to update the results as the user types.

-How to run a callback function every time the text changes?
+How do you run a callback function every time the text changes?
 With Flutter, you have two options:

-  1. Supply an `onChanged()` callback to a `TextField`
+  1. Supply an `onChanged()` callback to a `TextField`.
-  2. Use a `TextEditingController`
+  2. Use a `TextEditingController`.

 ## 1. Supply an `onChanged()` callback to a `TextField`